 Dr. Stepp’s research focuses on developmental precursors, maintenance mechanisms, and outcomes associated with borderline personality disorder from early childhood through adulthood, as well as developing and evaluating assessment tools and psychosocial treatments for this disorder.
-Her longitudinal studies in this area have provided a growing body of evidence that a combination of emotional and interpersonal person-level vulnerabilities in the context of deleterious family environments may underlie the development and maintenance of this disorder over time.
+Dr. Stepp’s longitudinal studies in this area have provided a growing body of evidence that a combination of emotional and interpersonal person-level vulnerabilities in the context of deleterious family environments may underlie the development and maintenance of this disorder over time.
 Dr. Stepp’s clinical expertise is the treatment of borderline personality disorder across the lifespan and within the family context utilizing Dialectical Behavior Therapy (DBT).
 Furthermore, she has examined the impact of adapting DBT to target parenting behaviors for use with mothers who have borderline personality disorder.
 Dr. Stepp’s current investigations probe DBT intervention targets utilizing a randomized longitudinal study design with the aim of revealing causal mechanisms in the development of borderline personality disorder.

 Learning Objectives.
-At the conclusion of this lecture participants will be able to:
+At the conclusion of this lecture, participants will be able to:

-Describe the origins and structure of DBT
+Describe the origins and structure of DBT.

 The entirety of this program will be a lecture by the speaker(s).
 All individuals able to control the content of this educational activity are required to disclose all relevant financial relationships with any proprietary entity producing, marketing, re-selling, or distributing health care goods or services, used on, or consumed by, patients.
 Registration is not required for this event.
 This event is free and there will be no refunds.
 The University of Pittsburgh is an affirmative action, equal opportunity institution.

 For more information regarding this lecture, please contact Frances Patrick (firstname.lastname@example.org).